 Then, I attached D-rings to each board and hung them on the wall individually.
 This way, I was able to control it better and it is less weight.
 Plus, I can easily remove a board if a corner needs to fixed, or if the fabric needs to be cleaned.

 I still have one more small detail to add to this DIY upholstered channel headboard before the master bedroom makeover is complete and I can’t wait to share!
-And if you aren’t up for the DIY, I shared a few other headboard options below.
+And if you aren’t up for the DIY, I shared a few other headboard options below and in this post.